STAND. COM. REP. NO. 281

 Thirty-First State Legislature

 Regular Session of 2021

 State of Hawaii

-Your Committees on Judiciary and Labor and Public Safety, Intergovernmental and Military Affairs, to which was referred S.B.
-No. 213 entitled:
+Your Committee on Public Safety, Intergovernmental, and Military Affairs, to which was referred S.B.
+No. 560 entitled:

-As affirmed by the records of votes of the members of your Committees on Judiciary and Labor and Public Safety, Intergovernmental and Military Affairs that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 213, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 213, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 560 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.